Techniques for learning sparse Pauli-Lindblad noise models: Introduction

 \section{Introduction}

 An important primitive in many quantum algorithms, such as variational quantum eigensolvers~\cite{PER2014MSYa,MCC2016RBAa,TIL2022CCPa}, is the accurate estimation of quantum observable expectation values.
 Until fault tolerance is achieved, these estimates will be affected by noise inherent in current quantum processors and the associated control systems.
 A practical way of reducing the effect of noise is the use of error-mitigation techniques.
 These techniques can be roughly divided into two complementary groups, depending on what part of the quantum circuit execution is considered.
 The first group of mitigation algorithms is aimed specifically at reducing state-preparation and measurement errors~\cite{BER2022MTa,BRA2021SKMa,HIC2021BNa}.
-The second group mostly considers noise associate with the application of gates, and contains techniques such as zero-noise extrapolation~\cite{TEM2017BGa,LI2017Ba,KAN2019TCMa} and probabilistic error cancellation~\cite{TEM2017BGa}.
+The second group mostly considers noise associated with the application of gates, and contains techniques such as zero-noise extrapolation~\cite{TEM2017BGa,LI2017Ba,KAN2019TCMa} and probabilistic error cancellation~\cite{TEM2017BGa}.
 In zero-noise extrapolation (ZNE), observable estimates are obtained at carefully controlled noise levels, which are then extrapolated to the point were gates are presumed noiseless.
 Meanwhile, in probabilistic error cancellation (PEC), noiseless operators are implemented as (quasi)-probabilistic mixtures of potentially noisy gates.
 This technique is leveraged in~\cite{BER2023MKTa} to mitigate noise associated with Hermitian Clifford operators by learning a sparse Pauli-Lindblad noise model (discussed in more detail in the next section), and subsequently applying the inverse noise map in a quasi-probabilistic manner to obtain unbiased estimates of the expectation value of desired observables.
-When noise models associated with the gates in a circuit are available they provide an ideal way of controlling the noise level in the context of ZNE~\cite{END2018BLa,MAR2021SZa,FER2022HVNa,MCD2022MSSa}.
+When noise models associated with the gates in a circuit are available they provide an ideal way of controlling the noise level in the context of ZNE~\cite{END2018BLa,MAR2021SZa,FER2024HVNa,MCD2022MSSa}.
 Indeed, noise amplification based on the sparse Pauli-Lindblad noise model was used to great effect in this manner to mitigate noise in a 127-qubit Ising model in~\cite{KIM2023EAWa}.
+Aside from these applications, noise models can help characterize the performance of quantum processors and identify possible points of improvements.